How to help children regulate their emotions

 start with co-regulation

 Using your voice, facial expressions, gestures and movements, you provide comfort and calm.
-One of my favourite ways to do this is to take deep breaths whilst holding my little one close.
+One of my favourite ways to do this is to take deep breaths whilst holding a little one close.
 It helps me stay calm and models self-soothing through deep breathing.

 accept all feelings